Fifth Column (intelligence operation): Aftermath

 At the end of the war, MI5 considered prosecuting or unmasking the Fifth Column members, but opted instead to keep them running as informants.
 While they certainly intended to help Germany, in fact they never were in contact with any genuine German agent, and thus their acts might not have counted legally as espionage.
-At a ceremony in January 1946, Roberts presented Perigoe and Kohout with Nazi medals - the Kriegsverdienstkreuz 2.Klass - and thanked them for their work.
-The files don't reveal when the operation was run down, but it seems to have tailed off by 1947.
+At a ceremony in January 1946, Roberts presented Perigoe and Kohout with Nazi medals - the Kriegsverdienstkreuz 2.
+Klasse - and thanked them for their work.
+The files do not reveal when the operation was run down, but it seems to have tailed off by 1947.
 The members of the Fifth Column went to their deaths unaware of the truth of the operation.
 After Kohout died in 1979, his son Ernest found the medal among his things.

 Revealing of operation

 The operation came to light in files released by MI5 to the National Archives in February 2014.
-At the time, although the agent 'Jack King' wasn't identified, the Daily Telegraph newspaper named him as John Bingham.
+At the time, although the agent 'Jack King' was not identified, the Daily Telegraph newspaper named him as John Bingham.
 A subsequent set of files released by MI5 in October 2014 revealed that he was Eric Roberts, a previously unknown MI5 officer.
 The operation is the subject of the 2018 book Agent Jack by the journalist Robert Hutton.